-Our Software Conflicts article has a list of software that we have identified will need to be adjusted for DNSFilter to work properly on your network and on Roaming Clients.
+Our Software Conflicts article has a list of software that we have identified will have to be adjusted for DNSFilter to work properly on your network and on Roaming Clients.
 Check this article to see if any of the applications listed are being used in your environment.

 While the Hyper-V hypervisor itself or its virtual machines do not conflict with the Roaming Client, we have seen issues with some services that the Hyper-V system uses.
 The chief culprit is the "Internet Connection Sharing" (ICS) service, which automatically runs a DNS server on 0.0.0.0:53 (all interfaces), which prevents the Roaming Client system service from being able to start.

+On Windows 11 and 10 the issue likely occurs either after waking from sleep or after shutdown .
 The error logs for your agent will show an error about being unable to bind to port 53.